lteckentrup/FireMIP_Stijn/README.md

 5. For fire CO2 emissions, run ```sh harmonise_fFire.sh```
 6. For burnt area, run ```sh harmonise_BA.sh```

-Both shell scripts adjust all files so that variable, unit, and dimensions names are the same.
+Both shell scripts adjust all files so that variable, unit, dimensions names and the North-South orientation are the same.
 They also regrid all files on a common coarse grid (target: CLASS-CTEM) or a common fine grid (target: LPJ-GUESS and ORCHIDEE).
 The target grid files are stored in

 ```coarse_grid.txt```
 and